-Forever, Chinatown will premiere nationally on May 8, 2017 on World Channel’s Local, USA!
+Forever, Chinatown premiered nationally on May 8, 2017 on World Channel’s Local, USA and kicked off the new season of KQED’s Truly, California on June 16, 2017.
 Check local listings.
-Forever, Chinatown will be streaming online for free May 9-June 6, 2017.
-The film kicks off a new season of KQED’s Truly, California on June 16.

 Full Frame Documentary Film Festival 2016 *WORLD PREMIERE*

 Forever, Chinatown is a story of unknown, self-taught 81-year-old artist Frank Wong who has spent the past four decades recreating his fading memories by building romantic, extraordinarily detailed miniature models of the San Francisco Chinatown rooms of his youth.

 This film takes the journey of one individual and maps it to a rapidly changing urban neighborhood from 1940s to present day.
 A meditation on memory, community, and preserving one’s own legacy, Frank‘s three-dimensional miniature dioramas become rare portals into a historic neighborhood and a window to the artist’s filtered and romanticized memories and emotional struggles.
 In his compromise with immortality, Frank announces plans to cremate his exquisite works with him upon his death in order to ‘live inside them forever’ in his afterlife.

 FILMMAKERS & PRODUCTION STAFF

 Producer Corey Tong

 Director of Photography Jeff den Broeder

 Editor Michael Palmieri